baoshan/fairy/README.md

 The design philosophy makes **Fairy** ideal for the following requirements:

-  1. Tasks of a same groups need be processed in sequence.
+  + Tasks of a same groups need be processed in sequence.
-  2. Each worker processes tasks in serial.
+  + Each worker processes tasks in serial.
+  + Multiple workers need be instantiated to increase throughput.

 **Fairy** takes a different approach than Message Groups.
-Instead of making all tasks of a same group be routed to the same consumer, **Fairy** route a task to any worker when there's no **processing** tasks of the same group.
+Instead of making all tasks of a same group be routed to the same consumer, **Fairy** route a task to any worker when there's no **processing** tasks of the **same group**.

+When the number of workers is small compared to the number of groups, this makes sense.

 **[Resque]** cannot guarantee the processing order of the tasks although the task queue is FIFO.
 The more workers you have, the more possible you'll encountering